2023 Best Public Health Bachelor's Degree Schools in Virginia

 Our 2023 rankings named Shenandoah University the best school in Virginia for public health students working on their bachelor’s degree.
 Located in the city of Winchester, Shenandoah is a private not-for-profit school with a small student population.

 Out of the 10 schools in Virginia that were part of this year’s ranking, University of Lynchburg landed the # 2 spot on the list.
-Located in the small city of Lynchburg, Lynchburg is a private not-for-profit school with a small student population.
+Located in the small city of Lynchburg, Lynchburg is a private not-for-profit college with a small student population.

 On average, public health graduates from GMU take out $22,732 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $337.

-The excellent bachelor’s degree programs at Radford University helped the school earn the #5 place on this year’s ranking of the best public health schools in Virginia.
-Radford is a moderately-sized public school located in the small suburb of Radford.
+The excellent bachelor’s degree programs at Old Dominion University helped the school earn the #4 place on this year’s ranking of the best public health schools in Virginia.
+Located in the midsize city of Norfolk, Old Dominion is a public college with a very large student population.

-South University, Virginia Beach landed the #7 spot in the 2023 rankings for the best bachelor’s degree public health programs.
+With a ranking of #7, South University, Virginia Beach did quite well on this year’s best schools for public health students working on their bachelor’s degree.
 South University, Virginia Beach is a small private for-profit school located in the city of Virginia Beach.

 Public Health majors at South University, Virginia Beach take out an average of $48,370 in student loans while working on their Bachelor's Degree.